 Formal verification might sound arcane but if you want to build a house you had better make sure the foundations are solid – and formal methods and verification are the basis of everything we do at Guardtime.

-We launched the company in 2007 with the goal of creating a formally verifiable security system for the Estonian Government i.e. eliminating third parties, trusted insiders or cryptographic keys in the verification of government records, networks and systems.
+We launched the company in 2007 with the goal of creating a formally verifiable security system for the Estonian Government i.e. eliminating third parties, trusted insiders or cryptographic keys in the verification of the integrity of government records, networks and systems.

 The end result is a stack of technologies, designed in spirit of the Unix philosophy - abstraction and encapsulation of functionality into layers each of which does one thing well.

 Ultimately, blockchains are just tools used to solve customer problems.
-Guardtime’s mission in life is to leverage the tools we have built, work with partners and leverage our stack to build enterprise solutions.
+Guardtime’s mission in life is to leverage the tools we have built, work with partners and build the highest quality enterprise solutions.